-delaysign (C# Compiler Options)

 This option causes the compiler to reserve space in the output file so that a digital signature can be added later.

 When you request a fully signed assembly, the compiler hashes the file that contains the manifest (assembly metadata) and signs that hash with the private key.
-The resulting digital signature is stored in the file that contains the manifest.
+That operation creates a digital signature which is stored in the file that contains the manifest.
 When an assembly is delay signed, the compiler does not compute and store the signature, but reserves space in the file so the signature can be added later.

 To set this compiler option in the Visual Studio development environment